electronick1/stairs_doc/source/index.html.md

 ```

-It's a place when you can setup your app.
+It's a place when you can set up your app.

-App config allows to defene app settings which useful when you want to share your app with the world.
+App config allows defining app settings which useful when you want to share your app with the world.

-Here it's also possible to define pipeiline config like on example ->
+Here it's also possible to define pipeline config like on example ->

 <br>